jeffreycwitt/pl399/docs/21-foundations-of-deliberative-democracy.md

 But Rousseau cannot be so naive as to think that people who make such an agreement will actually behave like angels or need a coercive with the executive power to enforce rules.

-How then can he consistenly say that such people remain autonomous self law givers?
+How then can he consistently say that such people remain autonomous self law givers?

 Rousseau makes an important distinction between your private will (what Kant will a later identify as your animal inclination) and your real will what you want as a "rational being".